CAFAudit/audit-service/docs/en-us/Getting-Started.md

 - It's a standalone single node setup only; provisioning scripts do not support multiple machine clustered configurations.

-## Deploying the Audit Management Service
+## Deploying CAF Audit Web Service and Kafka-Vertica scheduler

 ### Audit Management Web Service

-The Audit Management Web Service offers a REST API for Audit Management users to register and prepare Vertica and the Kafka-Vertica Scheduler with their applications and tenants using those applications.
+The Audit Management Web Service offers a REST API for CAF Audit users to register and prepare Vertica and the Kafka-Vertica Scheduler with their applications and tenants using those applications.

 ### Kafka-Vertica Scheduler